Luna G3 CPAP Review: Data Access Guide

 Accessing your Luna G3 data requires only the SD card in the machine and a computer.

 - Power off the Luna G3.
-The SD card slot is on the side of the machine.
-Remove the card.
+The SD card slot is on the back of the machine at the humidifier end, next to the transfer box that connects the water chamber.
+Push the card in to release it and remove it.

 - Insert the card into your computer.
 If your computer does not have a built-in SD card reader, a USB-C SD card reader costs a few dollars and works with any machine.